 The Original Plan

 Hawaii had an original plan to open up medical marijuana dispensaries in mid July 2016, but of course, the plan did not go as schedule.
 We are now in 2017 and there has only been one marijuana dispensary approved and allowed to begin growing as of February 1st.
 Growers are going to be allowed to be a direct part of the marijuana dispensaries.
 Why?
-Well, the marijuana dispensaries, as per the law, will be allowed to cultivate their own marijuana instead of buying it from licensed growers.
+Well, the marijuana dispensaries will be allowed to cultivate their own marijuana instead of buying it from licensed growers.

 Marijuana dispensaries in Hawaii will be selling a number of different cannabis strains, which includes strong indica and sativa strains.
 Each marijuana strain will have their own individual effects, some stronger than others.
 In addition to cannabis strains, marijuana dispensaries in Hawaii will be selling various cannabis products such as edibles, topical creams, tinctures and cannabis seeds.